 Mist (optional).
 Dry skin types may really benefit from this step.
 I spritz my face lightly with a hydrating mist/toner (I have been using Kahina’s Toning Mist).
 It makes the skin look a bit more dewy and it is great if you need extra moisture for blending.

 Shades.
 There are only five shades available at this time.
 I picked Paper Thin, which works okay for me but is not a 100% exact match.
 I find that this shade is slightly more peachy, rather than yellow and my undertone is completely warm/yellow.
 It is also slightly lighter than my skin tone.
-I picked my shade by looking at the swatches in the product description box at Spirit Beauty Lounge.
 I plan on getting the shade Illusion soon because I think that it will match me much better, especially toward the Spring (I tend to tan, even when I am wearing a sunscreen).
 If you cannot find a great match yet, take heart, Kjaer Weis will launch five additional shades during 2014.

 Coverage & Finish.
 The coverage is buildable from sheer to medium.
 It is enough to cover redness around my nose (you can probably tell by the photo, where I am not wearing concealer).
 The finish is semi-matte, but luminous.
 Not sure if the photo gives a 100% accurate representation of how it looks in real life, but I think that the finish looks very natural.
 In the photo I am also not wearing any blush, highlighter, nor powder.
 I am only wearing eye makeup and a lipstick.